fastify/fastify/docs/TypeScript.md

 [src](../types/content-type-parser.d.ts#L7)

 A function type definition for specifying a body parser method.
-Use the `RawBody` generic to specify the type of the body beig parsed.
+Use the `RawBody` generic to specify the type of the body being parsed.

 ##### fastify.FastifyContentTypeParser<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric]>